James Ireland Memorial Library

 This is done by simply swiping a student or staff card over the ‘Pull Print’ logo on the printers, then selecting either Print, Scan or Copy.
 A photocopy, or a print of a scan, will cost the same as normal printing and credit will be taken from your print credit balance.

-You can buy credits at the JIML Issue Desk, or online using a credit/debit card through your MyPrinting print credit account - see the IT Services advice on ePayment for printing on CSCE cluster machines.
+You can buy credits at the JIML Issue Desk, or online using a credit/debit card through your MyPrinting print credit account.